- How to calculate MRP (Maximum Retail Price)?

 That is total GST that will go to Government’s gst department.
 Minor difference of gst will occur when you will bill to stockist and stockist will bill to retailer.
 That can be ignored and put this gst as standard.
 Every party will pay only that gst and this gst will be paid finally by customer.
 All other will get their gst refund from party they will bill.

-Read Related: How to apply for Goods and Service Tax?
+Read Related: What is Goods and Service Tax?

 PTR (Price to Retailer):